tueimage/8dm50-machine-learning/reading_assignment.md

 * Frontiers in Immunoloty
 * Cell Reports

-Some specialised publications also publish Medical Image Analysis or Computational Biology research.
+Some specialised publications also publish Medical Imaging or Computational Biology research.
 For example, the Modern Pathology journal often publishes papers on image analysis for histopathology.
 You can also find such papers in interdisciplinary/wides scope journals such as Nature Methods, Nature Communications, Nature Medicine, Scientific Reports, PlosONE etc.